traefik/traefik/docs/user-guide/kv-config.md

 ## Dynamic configuration in Key-value store

-Following our example, we will provide backends/frontends rules to Træfik.
+Following our example, we will provide backends/frontends  rules and HTTPS certificates to Træfik.

 !!! note
     This section is independent of the way Træfik got its static configuration.